Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Introduction

 \section{Introduction}

 Alzheimer's disease (AD) is a progressive neurologic disorder and constitutes the most common cause of dementia.
 According to the World Health Organization, around 55 million people have dementia worldwide with over 60\% living in low- and middle-income countries \cite{alzheimer_who}.
-In addition, dementia affects to a high degree the ability of a person to communicate.
+In addition, dementia affects the ability of a person to communicate.
 More specifically, people with dementia may not be capable of finding the right words or may not be able to find any word at all.
-Concurrently, they are not able to stay focused on a discussion, use words with no meaning, thus being unable to communicate with other people \cite{dementia_language}.
+Concurrently, they are not able to stay focused on a discussion and tend to use words without meaning, thus being unable to communicate with other people \cite{dementia_language}.
 This fact entails physical, psychological, social, and economic impacts not only for people living with dementia, but also for their carers, families, and society at large.
 Due to the fact that dementia becomes worse over time, it is important to be diagnosed early.
-For this reason, there have been proposed several studies, which distinguish AD patients from non-AD ones using speech and transcripts.
+For this reason, there have been several studies proposed, which distinguish AD patients from non-AD ones using speech and transcripts.